Determining the lifetime of long-lived particles at the HL-LHC: Lifetime reconstruction for different LLP decay modes

 where the maximum transverse mass of the two LLPs in each event is minimised over all possible values of $\textbf{p}^{Y(1)}_T$ and $\textbf{p}^{Y(2)}_T$ such that they always satisfy $\textbf{p}^{Y(1)}_T + \textbf{p}^{Y(2)}_T = \textbf{p}^{miss}_T$.
 The edge of the transverse mass distribution (i.e.\ $m_{T2}^{max}$) gives the value of the LLP mass only if the correct mass of the invisible particle is used in Equation \eqref{eq:transverse_mass}.
 Otherwise, $m_{T2}^{max}$ has a different functional dependence on $m_Y$ depending on whether its value is smaller or greater than the actual invisible particle mass.
 The two functions, however, intersect at the invisible particle mass.
 As it has been shown in Ref.\ \cite{Cho:2007qv}, this feature can be used in order to deduce the mass of the LLP.
 In Figure \ref{fig:mt2_mass} we show the variation of the maximum stransverse mass with varying trial masses for the invisible particle fitted with two different functions and how the intersection of these functions can provide an estimate of both the LLP and invisible particle's masses.

-The reconstructed masses are $483.8\pm4.57~\text{GeV}$ and $92.35\pm8.62~\text{GeV}$ for a $500~\text{GeV}$ LLP decaying into a $100~\text{GeV}$ invisible particle.
-Note that here we have performed a very simplistic analysis without considering any detector effects just to illustrate that it is possible to get at least a ballpark estimate of the particle masses even for signatures including missing transverse energy (even in the absence of timing).
+The reconstructed masses are $483.8\pm4.57~\text{GeV}$ and $92.35\pm8.62~\text{GeV}$ at parton-level with 10\,000 events for a $500~\text{GeV}$ LLP decaying into a $100~\text{GeV}$ invisible particle.
+Note that here we have performed a very simplistic analysis without considering any detector effects, just to illustrate that it is, indeed, possible to obtain at least a ballpark estimate of the particle masses even for signatures including missing transverse energy (even in the absence of timing).
+Still, in oder to obtain an estimate of the impact of detector effects, we repeat the analysis using \texttt{Delphes-3.4.2} with the CMS card.
+In the {\it bottom panel} of Fig.~\ref{fig:mt2_mass} we show the reconstruction of both the LLP and invisible particle mass using MT2 with the detector level missing transverse energy.
+The reconstructed masses are $475.97\pm5.13~\text{GeV}$ and $86.82\pm5.13~\text{GeV}$, assuming 1000 events.
+We find that even with this number of events, this method can provide a reasonable estimate of the two masses involved in the process at the reconstruction level.

 With the LLP and invisible masses at hand, and within the framework of a specific model, we can then perform a model-dependent $\chi^2$ analysis to reconstruct the LLP lifetime.
 It should be noted that the same method can also be applied to the case in which the LLP decays to two leptons and an invisible particle through an on-shell intermediate particle.
 For further details of this analysis the reader is referred to Ref.\ \cite{Cho:2007qv}.

-In Table \ref{tab:chi2_dep_lepsmet} we present the reconstructed lifetime values along with their $1\sigma$ ($68\%$ CL) and $2\sigma$ ($95\%$ CL) lower and upper limits for the GMSB model presented in Section \ref{sec:diff_decay}.
+In Table \ref{tab:chi2_dep_lepsmet} we present the reconstructed lifetime values along with their $1\sigma$ ($68\%$ CL) and $2\sigma$ ($95\%$ CL) lower and upper limits for the GMSB model presented in Sec.~\ref{sec:diff_decay} for all the benchmarks considered with three different cross-sections.
 We observe that the true lifetime can be reconstructed with a precision of $40\%$ (at $68\%$ CL) for small masses and lifetimes, improving to roughly $15\%$ for heavier (\textit{i.e.} less boosted) LLPs.
 For longer lifetimes the latter number translates to roughly $40\%$, whereas for a light LLP with a longer lifetime we could only infer a lower limit on $c\tau$ within the considered interval.